Project Management is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.

 However, System Development Life Cycle can have many other steps and phases.

 Difference Between SDLC and SDLC

-System Development Life Cycle is much broader which is a super set to the Software development Life Cycle and is a larger picture and includes many other activities and artifacts.
-Where as Software Development Life Cycle has limited boundary and comprised of 6 major steps.
-Software Development Life Cycle applies to Software Development Only; where as System Development Life Cycle applies to both Software and Hardware Configuration.
+System Development Life Cycle is much broader which is a superset to the Software development Life Cycle and is a larger picture and includes many other activities and artifacts.
+Whereas the Software Development Life Cycle has limited boundaries and comprised of 6 major steps.
+Software Development Life Cycle applies to Software Development Only; whereas the System Development, Life Cycle applies to both Software and Hardware Configuration.